gilgulgamesh/Hyperscript.jl/README.md

 # Hyperscript

+##Changes

+Besides fixing the cmelcase algorithm for initla caps, I have removed all escapes every for everything.
+Remember to add them back one at a time if problems show up.

 Hyperscript is a package for working with HTML, SVG, and CSS in Julia.

 When using this library you automatically get: